 If you’re having a hard time getting past bad dating experiences, focus on what you can learn from them rather than dwelling on the negativity.
 Did you engage in unkind or unfair behaviors on your dates?
 Is there anything you could have done to improve past situations?

-Eric Ravenscraft, writer at Lifehacker, endured one too many bad dates and realized that he had the power to create better experiences moving forward.
-He talks about making sure you’re bringing something to the table (rather than always expecting something from others first), learning to understand jealousy and more.
+Eric Ravenscraft, writer at Lifehacker, endured one too many bad dates and realized he had the power to create better experiences.
+He talks about making sure you’re bringing something to the table (rather than always expecting something from others first), learning to understand jealousy, and more.

 Take a look back at your previous dating experiences.
 What could they possibly indicate about you?
-Remember: this isn’t an exercise in self-defeat, it’s a chance to do some research and enact in behaviors that show your best self – the you that you hope your date will see.
+Remember, this isn’t an exercise in self-defeat, it’s a chance to do some research and adopt behaviors that show your best self — the you that you hope your date will see.
 You have the power to put your best foot forward no matter what happened in the past!
 All you have to do is:

 Understanding the way you present yourself (and thus how others may perceive you) is important both before and during a date.
 In fact, if you’re venturing into online dating, then the “before” stage is extremely important.

 Stylist Clinton Kelly and dating expert Devyn Simone address this every week on their show, Love at First Swipe.
-On the show, Kelly and Simone evaluate someone’s online profile and enable them to understand the vibe they’re giving off.
-More often than not, the person being profiled is shocked – never realizing before that the vibe they intended to give was nowhere near what people were actually receiving.
+On the show, Kelly and Simone evaluate someone’s online profile and enable the person to understand the vibe they’re giving off.
+More often than not, the person being profiled is shocked — never having realized that the vibe they intended to give was nowhere near what people were actually receiving.

 This can happen to any of us.
 Just like on the show, one of the best things to do is seek outside help.
 Ask your friends to give you their honest perception of your online profile — or how you put yourself together in real life — and consider the “why” behind the feedback.
 Why do you think they have the impression they do?
 Why do you think that impression does or doesn’t match up to what you intended?
 Why do you hope to give off the kind of impression you’re going for — and does it match who you really are on the inside?